Batu Caves: Geology

-The complex is a mogote with a series of limestone caves, formed more than 400 million years ago.
-It consists of a complex cave system of 20 recognized caves including four large cave systems with multiple inter-connected chambers.
+The caves are situated on a 325 m-tall mogote and consists of a series of limestone caves, formed more than 400 million years ago.
+It is a complex cave system consisting of 20 recognized caves including four large cave systems with multiple inter-connected chambers.

-The speleothems were formed by the action of water falling on the surface percolating through the surface and interacting with the sub-surface, resulting in the dissolution of limestone rocks, resulting in the formation of stalactites and stalagmites.
-Stalactites jutting from the ceiling and stalagmites rising from the floor form intricate formations of cave curtains, flowstones, cave pearls, and scallops.
+Water which fell on the surface of the caves, percolated through it, and interacted with the subsurface, causing the dissolution of limestone rocks, and resulting in the formation of speleothems.
+There are numerous stalactites jutting from the ceiling, stalagmites rising from the floor, and other formations such as flowstones, cave pearls, and scallops.
 The interiors would have been damp and wet when the caves were being formed.

+While it is widely stated that the caves themselves are 400 million years old, this age only refers to the formation of the limestone.
+It is estimated that the deposits started lifting in the Devonian, Carboniferous or even Triassic period (around 300-200 million years ago), and that the formation of the caves started in the late Cretaceous or early Tertiary age, i.e. 60-120 million years ago.